ProjectIgnis/BabelCDB/README.md

 * We have replaced the categories used as filter in the "Effect" button in Deck edit for 32 different categories.

-* If you use DataeditorX, use this [English file](https://github.com/NaimSantos/DataEditorX/blob/master/DataEditorX/data/cardinfo_english.txt) with the updated archetype names/setcodes, the new OTs and the new categories already mapped.
+* If you use DataEditorX, use this [English file](https://github.com/NaimSantos/DataEditorX/blob/master/DataEditorX/data/cardinfo_english.txt) with the updated archetype names/setcodes, the new OTs, and the new categories already mapped.

 ## GitHub Actions

+Responsible for pushing database updates to [the repository the users get updates from]( https://github.com/ProjectIgnis/DeltaHopeHarbinger)
-- commits new CDBs since the last tag directly to the delta repository.
+- new CDBs since [the last tag](https://github.com/ProjectIgnis/BabelCDB/tree/20200403) are directly committed
-- computes delta CDBs for CDBs modified since the last tag and commits these to the delta repository.
+- delta databases are computed for databases already present and committed
+  - a delta database is a database containing only new or changed rows compared to the previous version
-- deletes files that were deleted here since the last Actions run.
+- files that were deleted since the last Actions run are also deleted in the other repository

 ## Guidelines for passcodes/IDs for new sets: